wilmix8/JAVA8/README.md

 # JAVA8
 ========

-JAVA8   is    invented by   wilmix  jemin j   in  JDollar at 2017  and  it is  focused  only  on MobileApps.
+JAVA8   is    invented by   wilmix  jemin j   in  JDollar at 2017  and  it is  focused  only  on MobileApps

+for  JAVA/J2ee  Professionals.

 JDOLLAR  is  focused  on   ADVANCED BUSINESS with Mobile Apps.